OrgFlow/docs/content/concepts/environment-tags.md

 To manage tags on your environments, use the @command_env_tags_set and @command_env_tags_delete commands.
 Both commands allow you to set/delete multiple tags on multiple environments in a single command.

-To see all tags on a given environment or to see a list of environments matching a given set of tags, use the @command_env_list command.
+To see all tags on a given environment use the @command_env_tags_get, or to see a list of environments matching a given set of tags use the @command_env_list command.

 ## Using tags

 To use tags in your scripts and automation pipelines, use the @command_env_list command.
 For simple filtering needs, you can use the `--withTags` argument of the @command_env_list command itself to list environments matching a given set of tags and then use a loop in your script to perform some set of actions on those environments.
 For more advanced filtering needs, you can use the `--output=json` argument to include all environment tags in JSON output, allowing you to base custom filtering and processing logic on those tags.
 You can also use a combination of both.

+The @command_env_tags_get command can output the tags on environments.
+The `--valueOnly` argument on this command can be used to print just the value of a single tag from a single environment, which simplifies scripting involving the value of tags.